openxc-retro-gauge/retro-gauge-android/README.md

 Down in the definition of `mBroadcastReceiver`, we handle the user's granting or denial of permission to use the port.

-Once we've successfully started the port, we start updates with onTimerToggle().
+Once we've successfully started the port, we start updates with `onTimerToggle()`.

 **Timer**

 The duration of the timer is hard coded as `mTimerPeriod`.

 The timer created is `mReceiveTimer`.
-It is created as `null` and when it is stopped with onTimerToggle, it is set to null again.
+It is created as `null` and when it is stopped with `onTimerToggle`, it is set to `null` again.
 It can therefore be used to determine whether or not it's currently running.
 If it's `null`, it's not running.

 The timer task, `ReceiveTimerMethod`, polls incoming data, converts/scales/rounds the data as needed, calculates a percentage on hard coded